substrate-asia/hackathon-2021-spring/teams/InkBridge/src/README.md

 # inkbridge
-the contract codes for inkbridge contract
+the contract codes for InkBridge contract

 # btc-relay
 the codes for relayer